marcinduma/LTRCLD-2557/docs/aws-trust.md

 After couple of seconds(use refresh button) - stack will be completed and we are good to go.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image68.png" width = 800>

+After AWS trust configuration we have our Infrastruture and first Tenant ready to be used.
+In next section of the Lab we will procced to Use-Cases configuration.
+Three(3) use-case we are about to configure are presenting typical real-life scenearios.